First-time in Bohol

 Meridian has spacious rooms, private baths, TV sets and a small pool.
 The staff members are friendly and the place is very quiet, conducive for relaxation.
 But the hotel’s positive points stop there.

-The hotel’s surrounding s gives one a feeling of being in a subdued country village.
+The hotel’s surroundings give one a feeling of being in a subdued country village.
 We wandered around and we found out that a few walks away, a river could be sighted that has a majestic view.
 There is also an eatery nearby which seems to be filled only at mealtime, especially at night.

 Jo’s Inato is originally from Dumaguete, a city in the Visayan region of the Philippines.
 It has branched out to other cities in this island group and, later, in the country’s capital, Manila.